OAMPC/DreamRenewablesInfrastructure/README.md

 This project uses [Husky](https://typicode.github.io/husky/) and [lint-staged](https://www.npmjs.com/package/lint-staged/v/12.3.2) to enforce consistent formatting of Terraform files using `terraform fmt` before committing changes.

 1. In the root directory Install dependencies: `npm i`
-2. Now run the following to initialise husky git hooks: `npm run prepare`
-3. The pre-commit file _.husky/pre-commit_ should contain the following line only: `npx lint-staged`
+2. The pre-commit file _.husky/pre-commit_ should contain the following line only: `npx lint-staged`
-   - The subfolder _.husky/_\_ is required and should not be committed by default
+   - The subfolder _.husky/_\_ is required and should *not* be committed by default
-4. Ensure the pre-commit file is executable: `chmod +x .husky/pre-commit`
+3. Ensure the pre-commit file is executable: `chmod +x .husky/pre-commit`

 ## Usage